-Thai Painting (จิตกรรมไทย) is a type of Fine arts, which reflects civilized and artistic cultures of Thailand.
-Paintings have an art value and can be useful for studying the historical roots related to religion, social lifestyle, ancient culture, belief and folk stories of each era.
+Thai Paintings (จิตกรรมไทย) are a type of Fine arts, which reflects the civilized and artistic cultures of Thailand.
+Paintings have an artistic value and can be useful for studying the historical roots related to religion, social lifestyle, ancient culture, belief, and folk stories of each era.

 Originally, Thai painting is a result of art development from powerful nations around the ancient Siam kingdom, such as China and India.
 The most primitive painting of Thailand from the prehistoric period was found on a cave wall.

 At the time, the arrangement of objects in paintings represents only symbolic images such as deity, giant, garuda, and naga.
-During the Ayutthaya era, Thai painting had become more developed and threw off the influence of neighboring countries.
-Resulting a more original and authentic Thai root in paintings.
+During the Ayutthaya era, Thai paintings had become more developed and threw off the influence of neighboring countries.
+Resulting in a more original and authentic Thai root in paintings.

-The Ayutthaya Thai painting themes include the Buddha’s story, Ramakien epic, and ancient literature.
-Additionally, gold leaf was firstly applied on to the Buddha paintings in this era as well.
+The Ayutthaya Thai painting themes include Buddha’s story, Ramakien epic, and ancient literature.
+Additionally, gold leaf was first applied to the Buddha paintings in this era as well.

 Thai paintings has categories into two types; Traditional Thai Paintings, and Contemporary Thai Paintings.